mskalecki/librenms-setup/README.md

 Configuration settings that control how LibreNMS operates live in the database and can be configured through the Web GUI, the `lmns` cli tool, or a combination of the two.
 Long-time LibreNMS users will recognize that these configurations used to be made in a `config.php` file.
 That is still supported, but it's deprecated.

 1. Reconnect your ssh session to the librenms server if necessary.
-2. Modify the `init-lmns-config.sh` file with information specific to your environment:
+2. Modify the `init-lnms-config.sh` file with information specific to your environment:
     1. Open the file for editting using

         ```bash
-        sudo nano /var/librenms/init-lmns-config.sh
+        sudo nano /var/librenms/init-lnms-config.sh
         ```

     2. Replace the placeholder variable assignments in the `# set variables` block to fit your environment.
     3. Save and exit

-2. Ensure that you are in the `/var/librenms` directory and run the `init-lmns-config.sh` script:
+2. Ensure that you are in the `/var/librenms` directory and run the `init-lnms-config.sh` script:

     ```bash
     cd /var/librenms
-    sudo bash init-lmns-config.sh
+    sudo bash init-lnss-config.sh
     ```

 ## Verify that LibreNMS is online and create the initial admin